orbeon/orbeon-forms-doc/configuration/properties/properties-general-http-client.md

     value=""/>
 ```

-If you need to forward, say, `JSESSIONID` and `JSESSIONIDSSO` to services, set this in properties-local.xml:
+If you need to forward, say, `JSESSIONID` and `JSESSIONIDSSO` to services, set this in your `properties-local.xml`:

 ```xml
 <property